cmalven/dashi/README.md

 sudo chown -R `whoami` ~/.npm
 ```

 If possible, try not to install Meteorite as root either.
-If you have permissions problems, make sure you install with `sudo -H npm install -g meteorite`.
+If you have permissions problems, make sure you install with `npm install -g meteorite`.
 If you've installed without `-H`, your `~/.npm` directory will be owned by root and you should run the `chown` command above to fix it.

 ### If that fails, get rid of Meteorite and reinstall
 ```
-sudo mrt uninstall && sudo mrt uninstall --system && sudo -H npm install -g meteorite && mrt install
+sudo mrt uninstall && sudo mrt uninstall --system && npm install -g meteorite && mrt install
 ```

 ### Or uninstall and reinstall Meteor